MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 >[!IMPORTANT]
 > 1. Your usage of Grounding with Bing Search may incur costs.
 See the [pricing page](https://www.microsoft.com/bing/apis/grounding-pricing) for details.
-> 1. If you choose to create a new Grounding with Bing Search resource through the Azure CLI, you automatically agree to be bound by and comply with the [terms of use and use and display requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal).
+> 1. If you choose to create a new Grounding with Bing Search resource programatically, such as the Azure CLI or using a deployment template, you automatically agree to be bound by and comply with the [terms of use and use and display requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal).

 ## Setup